sschmid/Entitas/README.md

 Unity integration
 =================

-The optional Unity module integrates Entitas nicely into Unity and provides powerful editor extensions to inspect and debug pools, groups, entities, components and systems.
+The optional Unity module integrates Entitas nicely into Unity and provides powerful editor extensions to inspect and debug contexts, groups, entities, components and systems.

 [Read more...][wiki-unity-integration]